 My dad came for dinner tonight.
-He’s not fussy, but he’s a proud meat-and-potatoes man.
-No pastas or risottos, and certainly no ancient grain salads for him; not by choice anyway.
-Dad likes his food simple: a good roast dinner with crispy spuds and gravy, or a slow-cooked lamb stew.
+He’s not fussy, but he’s proud — a meat-and-potatoes man.
+No pastas or risottos for him, and certainly no ancient grain salads; not by choice anyway.
+Dad likes it simple: a good roast dinner with crispy spuds and gravy, or a slow-cooked lamb stew.

 His taste for lamb is no surprise.
 Raised on a sheep farm in the Mallee, dad remembers a lamb butchered every fortnight and shared with the neighbours.
 On the alternate week the neighbours reciprocated.
 It was a good arrangement for a place with no refrigeration.
 He also tells me of the large cast iron pot that simmered constantly on the wood stove.
 What began as a hearty lamb soup would last for days, reducing to a thick stew in the bottom of the pot.

 So, tonight it was dad’s lamb stew.

 The only complication was, my beloved and I are off fat and carbs for a bit.
 This meant a few provisos: the lamb had to be lean; the oil for browning had to be coconut oil; the usual roux (flour and butter) for thickening was off limits; and the potatoes (essential to a good Mallee stew) had to be added whole so they could be fished out by the purists.
 Regardless, it turned out ok.
 Better than ok, in fact.
 It was good.
 Even dad said so.

 Here’s what you need: